dynamicdotvoid/-OUTDATED-NotEnoughBazaar/README.md

 # NotEnoughBazaar
  A Hypixel Skyblock bazaar flipping mod with many features.

-# Authors
+# Author(s)
- dynamic.void
+ stackform

 # Credits
- Bazaar Notifier for the inspiration(https://github.com/symt/BazaarNotifier), and the internet for existing.
+ Bazaar Notifier for the inspiration(https://github.com/symt/BazaarNotifier)

 NOTICE:
 Due to new updates the mod may be broken.
 If you want a functional one look into Bazaar Notifier.
-Also, I'm too lazy to keep development so if you want features go there.
+No reason to continue development, now a archive.